Once the CPD program has been developed, sponsorship may be sought.

 The following, along with any other forms of sponsor acknowledgment or incentives, are not permitted in conference materials or communications:

-- Blurbs describing what a company does
+- Blurbs describing what a company does in educational program (in exhibitor program ok)

-- Trade names, product names or group messages
+- Trade names, product names or group messages to participants from the event

-- Endorsements of the company or its products
+- Endorsements of the company or its products by the physician organization

 - Swag, insets, lanyards or other sponsor materials in delegate bags